Skip to main content

 The Trading Journal

-Many traders discover their losses cluster around specific emotional states like trading while tired, trading immediately after a loss, or trading during high-impact news events.
+Many traders discover their losses cluster around specific emotional states: trading while tired, trading immediately after a loss, or trading during high-impact news events.
 Identifying these triggers allows you to build rules preventing future mistakes.

 Common Risk Management Mistakes